Property Management Courses, Classes and Career Training Information

 Property management courses are often taken by those who wish to work in the areas of residential or commercial property management.
 These professionals may deal with everything from commercial building financing and maintenance to renting apartments to individual residents.
 Get more info about common course topics here.

-There are some states that require property managers to be licensed.
-All public housing managers who manage federally subsidized housing are required to be licensed no matter in which state they work.
-Property managers may learn through on-the-job training or through their certificate/bachelor's programs.
+Prospective property managers can learn this field through on-the-job training or through their certificate/bachelor's programs.
 These professionals may also have a background in real estate.
-For commercial property managers, the U.S. Bureau of Labor Statistics suggests obtaining a bachelor's or master's degree in property management, real estate management or general business administration (www.bls.gov).
+For commercial property managers, the U.S. Bureau of Labor Statistics suggests obtaining a bachelor's or master's degree in property management, real estate management or general business administration.

 List of Courses